HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 # Anat-Network-Discoverer-and-Port-Scanner
-Anat is a network discoverer and a port scanner of common vulnerabilities, written in Python.
+Anat is a network discoverer and a port scanner that is written in Python.
 This is an Ethical Hacker Educational tool used for educational purposes only (please see code of conduct).
 The tool is similar to a simple version of the famous [nmap](https://linux.die.net/man/1/nmap) tool: a network exploration tool and port scanner.
 The tool is also similar to a simple version of the [Debian Netdiscover](https://manpages.debian.org/unstable/netdiscover/netdiscover.8.en.html) which is an ARP reconnaissance tool.

 The tool is part of an ethical hacker educational toolset which is normally taught in ethical hacking and computer security degrees or courses (please see code of conduct).